Aritra2123/Calculator2123/README.md

 # Calculator2123
- A Basic calculator made with html,css and JavaScript
+This is a basic calculator  made with HTML,CSS and JavaScirpt.
+It is a  practice project for the beginner level.

+WARNING  ⚠ : THIS CALCULATOR IS NOT RESPONSIVE.